aardjon/trad/doc/architecture.md

 #### `core.usecases`

 Implementation of all use cases.
 Further separated into the different application domains.
-Each use case may depend on other use cases and an all core boundaries.
+Each use case may depend on other use cases and on all core boundaries.

 Source location: [mobileapp/core/lib/usecases](../mobileapp/core/lib/usecases)